lambdaclass/concrete/ROADMAP.md

 in source or audit output.
 Do not hide them behind inference-heavy abstractions, implicit conversions, ambient lookup, or broad metaprogramming.

-## Phase 0: Finish HMAC Refinement — DONE (2026-06-02)

-`hmac_sha256` graduated as the fifth flagship with bar #2 closed the rigorous
-way: the entire composition chain is kernel-verified AND tied to the extracted source through the spec-drift gate. `hmac_sha256_refines_spec` proves the extracted body computes exactly `Sha256Spec.hmac` for all inputs in the documented bounds; the nine chain refinements (`block_to_words(_at)`, `sha256_schedule`, `sha256_round`, `sha256_compress(_at)`, `state_to_bytes`, `sha256_hash`, `hmac_sha256`) plus the two bar-#1 point proofs are all registered with the spec equal to the source-extracted PExpr (`Concrete.Proof.specs`), so a source edit turns the proof stale.
-The thesis realized in full: *source extracts to this ProofCore body, this body refines the spec, and drift breaks the claim.* `--report check-proofs` = 11 verified, 0 failed; spec-drift gate = 0 drift, 0 stale.

-Next: continue the post-HMAC build-out.
-The source-contract and proof-authoring slab now exists: attributes, `spec fn`, `requires`/`ensures`, call-site obligations, `bv_decide` / `omega` discharge, loop contracts, generated loop VC shapes, `ghost`, a contracts guide, and `concrete prove` v1.
-ProofKit has been harvested into reusable modules.
-The remaining Phase 1-4 work is to make the first real flagship use source contracts as the primary proof surface, then tighten audit UX, registry retirement, and release-grade review artifacts.
-Phase 5 through Phase 7 remain hardening gates; pull their items forward when they block the Phase 1-4 work or before release.

----

 ## Cross-cutting decisions and checkpoints (recorded 2026-06-03)

 These are decisions/checkpoints, not yet implementation.
 Each names the